tungnk123/android-cheat-sheet/android-basics/layout/layout.md

 - **LinearLayout** is a view group that aligns all children in a single directioni, vertically or horizontally.
 You can specify the layout direction with the **`android:orientation`** attribute.
 - **LinearLayout** was commonly used in earlier Android development, but with the introduction of ConstraintLayout, it’s less frequently used in modern apps.
+- Usecase: Perfect for forms or any content that follows a linear progression
 - Common attributes:
     - Orientation: Determines the arrangement of child views.
         - `android:orientation="horizontal"` - Aligns views side-by-side.